tolitius/chazel/README.md

 ### Event Listeners

-Hazelcast has map entry listeners which can be attached to a map and listen on different operations namely:
+Hazelcast has map entry listeners which can be attached to maps and listen on different operations, namely:

 * entry added
 * entry removed